qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 Measuring works within projected coordinate systems (e.g., UTM) and unprojected data.
 The first three measuring tools behave equally to global project settings:

-If "on the fly" CRS transformation is enabled, the default measurement metric is
+* If :guilabel:`"on the fly" CRS transformation` (see :ref:`otf_transformation`)
+  is enabled, the default measurement metric is
   - different from most other GIS - ellipsoidal, using the ellipsoid defined in :menuselection:`File --> Project properties --> General`.
 This is true both when geographic and projected coordinate systems are defined for the project.
-If you want to calculate the projected / planimetric area or distance using cartesian maths, the measurement ellipsoid has to be set to "None / Planimetric" (:menuselection:`File --> Project properties --> CRS`).
+* If you want to calculate the projected / planimetric area or distance using cartesian maths, the measurement ellipsoid has to be set to "None / Planimetric" (:menuselection:`File --> Project properties --> CRS`).
 However, with a geographic (= unprojected) CRS defined for the data and project, area and distance measurement will be ellipsoidal.
-If "on the fly" CRS transformation is disabled, the measurement metric is planimetric when the project coordinate system is projected and ellipsoidal when the project coordinate system is unprojected / geographic.
+* If :guilabel:`"on the fly" CRS transformation` is disabled, the measurement metric is planimetric when the project coordinate system is projected and ellipsoidal when the project coordinate system is unprojected / geographic.

 However, neither the identify tool nor the field calculator will transform your data to the project CRS before measuring.
 If you want to achieve this, you have